cmems-arcticbliss/lu-simulator/misc_tools/make_rstmask/README.md

 ```

 Note that the created files has added a  `_Fillvalue` attribute to each variable compared to the original restart files.
 It  should not interfere with the usage the lu generator makes of the mask file (?).

+In the end, if you aim to use the text file as input for the lu simultor, you must check that each vector components appear as vx then vy on the next line.
+You must also check tensor components order: xx, yy, xy.
+If you have not applied the official mask for given variables (e.g. 'Uv_sub', 'Vv_sub’, 'Uu_sub', 'Vu_sub') but still want to perturbed them with the lu generator, you need to add them in the list.